qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

    Algorithm Dialog - Parameters

+The dialog shows two tabs (:guilabel:`Parameters` and :guilabel:`Log`) on the left part, the algorithm description on the right, and a set of buttons at the bottom.

-This dialog is used to set the input values that the algorithm needs to be executed.
+The :guilabel:`Parameters` tab is used to set the input values that the algorithm needs to be executed.
 It shows a list of input values and configuration parameters to be set.
 It of course has a different content, depending on the requirements of the algorithm to be executed, and is created automatically based on those